 Player Responsibility.
 It shall be the sole responsibility of the player to verify the accuracy of the game Play or Plays and other data printed on the ticket or contained in a ticketless transaction.
 The placing of Plays is done at the player's own risk through the agent that is acting on behalf of the player in entering the Play or Plays.
 The purchaser of a Play or Plays through a ticketless transaction has the sole responsibility for verifying the accuracy and condition of the data at the time of purchase.

 Entry of Plays.
-Plays may only be entered manually using the lottery terminal keypad or touch screen or by means of a Play slip as approved by the Selling Lottery or by such other means approved by the Selling Lottery.
-Retailers shall not permit the use of Play slips that are not approved by the Selling Lottery.
-Retailers shall not permit any device to be physically or wirelessly connected to a lottery terminal to enter plays, except as approved by the Selling Lottery.
+Plays may only be entered manually using the lottery terminal keypad or touch screen or by means of a Play Slip as approved by the Selling Lottery or by such other means approved by the Selling Lottery.
+Retailers shall not permit the use of Play Slips that are not approved by the Selling Lottery.
+Retailers shall not permit any device to be physically or wirelessly connected to a lottery terminal to enter Plays, except as approved by the Selling Lottery.

 Registration of Plays.
-Ticketless transaction Plays may be registered by the Selling Lottery at a lottery processing site that meets the requirements established by the Product Group and the MUSL Board.\
+Ticketless transaction Plays may be registered by the Selling Lottery at a lottery processing site that meets the requirements established by the Product Group and the MUSL Board.

 Maximum Purchase.
-Except for a ticketless transaction Play purchase when the Selling Lottery has a process in place to allow players to make changes to their Play purchases in the event of a game change, the maximum number of consecutive drawings on a single Play purchase is twenty (20).
+Except for a ticketless transaction Play purchase, when the Selling Lottery has a process in place to allow players to make changes to their Play purchases in the event of a game change, the maximum number of consecutive Drawings on a single Play purchase is thirty-nine (39).
 The maximum number of consecutive drawings encompassed by a ticketless transaction Play purchase when the Selling Lottery has a process in place to allow players to make changes to their Play purchases in the event of a game change is one hundred four (104).

+Matrix Changes.
+In the event of a matrix change, the Selling Lottery that issued the ticketless transaction will determine the option(s) available to ticketless transaction purchasers for that Selling Lottery for the balance of Plays remaining on their ticketless transactions effective as of the date of the matrix change.

+Emergency Rule-making Authority.
+Pursuant to the Product Group’s fiduciary duties, it may become necessary for the Product Group to propose or adopt rule changes of modifications to protect the integrity of the game in response to an imminent crisis or emergency.
+Such rule changes or modifications shall take into effect immediately, or otherwise as indicated by the Product Group, without prior notification to Players or the public.

 Section 4.0 – Lotto America Prize Pool

 4.1 Lotto America Prize Pool.
-The prize pool for all prize categories shall consist of fifty percent (50%) of each drawing period's sales, inclusive of any specific statutorily mandated tax of a Selling Lottery to be included in the price of a play, and including contributions to the prize pool accounts and prize reserve accounts but may be higher or lower based upon the number of winners at each prize level.
+The prize pool for all prize categories shall consist of fifty percent (50%) of each Drawing period's Lotto America sales, inclusive of any specific statutorily mandated tax of a Selling Lottery to be included in the price of a Play, and including contributions to the prize pool accounts and prize reserve accounts but may be higher or lower based upon the number of winners at each prize level.

 4.2 Lotto America Prize Pool Accounts and Prize Reserve Accounts.
 The Product Group shall set the contribution rates to the prize pools and prize reserve accounts established by this Rule.